-Students gain knowledge and understanding through:
+Students gain knowledge and understanding through

-Lectures - giving overall perspective, exemplary discussions of a topic, models for considering and assessing different
+- lectures giving overall perspective, exemplary discussions of a topic, models for considering and assessing different views of a subject and explanations of complicated material;

+- accompanying handouts;

-- how to interpret them in different cultural contexts; - 2.
-A systematic and advanced understanding of selected doctrines of the Christian faith and/or periods of church history and historical theology, and their significance for the contemporary church worldwide; - 3.
-An advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues across cultures; - An advanced understanding of the interconnectedness of the various elements within the study of theology globally; - 5.
-A thorough understanding of the methodologies and techniques used in the study of theology globally; - 6.
-An advanced understanding of the Missio Dei biblically, historically, theologically and in current practice throughout the world; - 7.
-An understanding of other faiths from the perspective of an evangelical Christian theology.
+- interaction in the form of questions,

+- church history and historical theology, and their significance for the contemporary church; - an advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues; - 4. an advanced understanding of the interconnectedness of the various elements within the study of theology; - a thorough understanding of the methodologies and techniques used in the study of theology.
-- views of a subject and explanations of complicated material;

-- Accompanying hand-outs;

-- Interaction in the form of questions, discussion, dialogue and argument;
+- discussion, dialogue and argument;

-- Guided independent reading, some of which is subsequently discussed in class;
+- guided independent reading, some of which is subsequently discussed in class:

-- Student-led seminars with questions and discussion;
+- student-led seminars with questions and discussion;

-- Dissertation supervisions;
+- dissertation supervisions;

-- · Practical exercises and simulations;
+- practical exercises and simulations;

-- Problem analysis;
+- problem analysis;

-- Translation in class;
+- translation in class;

-- Class discussion of primary texts;
+- class discussion of primary texts;

-- · Role play;
+- role play;

-- Fieldwork;
+- fieldwork;

-- · Organising an event and reflecting on it;
+- organising an event and reflecting on it;

-- Individual written (and at times oral) feedback on written work;
+- individual written (and at times oral) feedback on written work;

-- The formative dimension of assessment;
+- the formative dimension of assessment.

-- Placement in a different cultural context:

-- · Practical involvement in mission.

-Assessment method
+Assessment Method

-Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and student-led seminars; book reviews; applied research projects; and dissertations.
+Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and studentled seminars; book reviews; applied research projects; dissertations.